pford68/context-loader/README.md

 }

 ```
-Of course, you can do the same thing with the ordinary "require()" call.
-Otherwise, browserify will barf for the same reason
+Of course, you can do the same thing with "require()" anyway.
+In either case, if you don't do such mapping, browserify will barf for the same reason
 that it barfs on require wrappers:  Browserify doesn't take variable paths.

 ## Usage
-Require ``js-context`` in your files.
+Require ``ctx-loader`` in your files.
 Then you can use prefixes in require paths to change the way require()
 finds specific modules.

 ### The context! prefix